-Not far away, the world’s earliest village fortifications were created among farming people in the 7000’s BC; several thousand years later, the first known conquest of an urban center occurred between 3800 and 3500 B.C.
-Notably, by that time, warfar was common across Anatolia, believed to have been spread in part by conquering migrants who came out from the northern Tigris.
+Not far away, the world’s earliest village fortifications were created among farming people in the 7000’s BC.
+Several thousand years later, the first known conquest of an urban center occurred between 3800 and 3500 B.C.
+Notably, by that time, warfare was common across Anatolia and believed to have been spread in part by conquering migrants who came out from the northern Tigris.

-This is also reflected in the early inhabitants of North America, Ferguson points out, who adds that some very early skeletal trauma that is part of the archaeological record “seems the result of personal rather than collective conflicts.”
+This is also reflected in the early inhabitants of North America, Ferguson points out.
+He adds that some very early skeletal trauma that is part of the archaeological record “seems [to be] the result of personal rather than collective conflicts.”

-Although one site in Florida showed evidence of multiple killings about 5400 B.C. and hte same is true in parts of the Pacific Northwest by 2200 B.C., these were anomalies; in the southern Great Plains, the professor states, there was only one violent death in the archaeological record before A.D.
+Although one site in Florida showed evidence of multiple killings in about 5400 B.C. and the same is true in parts of the Pacific Northwest by 2200 B.C., these were anomalies.
+In the southern Great Plains, the professor states, there was only one violent death in the archaeological record before A.D.
 500.

-Collective identity, accumulation of goods, creates war, not human nature
+Collective identity, accumulation of goods, creates war and not human nature

-Certainly, although war does not seem to be hard-wired into us from time eternal, our increasingly complex human societies that grew up after people settled down into communities and accumulated resources such as livestock and trade goods certainly contributed to the reasons why warfare began to break out in our history.
+Certainly, although war does not seem to be hard-wired into us from time eternal, our increasingly complex human societies that evolved after people settled down into communities and accumulated resources such as livestock and trade goods certainly contributed to the reasons why warfare began to break out.

 Centuries after the practice of agriculture began, Neolithic Europeans’ cultural artifacts show that, in essence, when people have more to fight over, societies begin to organize themselves “in a way that makes them more prepared for war,” Ferguson states.

 Ethnography, or the study of different cultures, shows that this relative novelty of settlement and wealth accumulation was not the norm for the vast majority of the time that modern humans have been on the planet.
-Simple hunting and gathering was how humans lived during almost all of our existence, dating back more than 200,000 years into the past.
+Simple hunting and gathering was how humans lived throughout most of our existence, dating back more than two hundred thousand years into the past.